jakemohr24-beep/music-history/essays/song-5/index.md

 Olson, T. “The 1927 Bristol Sessions: The Big Bang, or the Big Brag, of Country Music?”
 Appalachian Journal, Vol 42.
 No 3 (2025): 262–283
 https://doi.org/10.1353/apl.2015.a955913

+   Project MUSE - Blue Yodeler: Jimmie Rodgers Links to an external site. - by Bland Simpson Volume 12, 2006 (S)

+   Meeting Jimmie Rodgers: How America's Original Roots Music Hero Changed the Pop Sounds of a Century - EBSCO Links to an external site. - Barry Mazor, 2011 (S)

+  Jimmie Rodgers: The Life and Times of America's Blue Yodeler Links to an external site. - Nolan Porterfield, Volume 125, 2012 (S)

+Victor Talking Machine Company sessions in Bristol, Tennessee Links to an external site. - by Ted Olson, Recording Registry: 2002 (P)

+Image 107 of Evening star Links to an external site. - Evening Star, Newspaper, October 20, 1957 (P)

+Image 7 of Steward daily Links to an external site. - Steward daily getaway, Newspaper, October 22, 1934 (P)

+Image 11 of San Antonio Light Links to an external site. - The San Antonio Light, Newspaper, October 22, 1934 (P)